WojtekPachowiak/bvh_anim_parser/README.md

 ![rest_pose](./readme_assets/visualize2.png)

 ## Codebase structure
-There is clear seperation between types/structs and functions which acts on them.

 - `src/types.rs` contains all the custom structs and types.
 - `src/parse.rs` contains all the functions involved in parsing bvh files and getting additional info. from them.
 - `src/visualize.rs` is a `bevy` app for visualizing loaded .bvh files.
 It's purpose was to help me ensure the bvh parser produces sensible results.